tnichols217/notes/obsid-readme.md

 ## Codeblock syntax

-The obsidian-columns codeblock syntax utilizes named codeblocks from the markdown spec, seen []()
+The obsidian-columns codeblock syntax utilizes named codeblocks from the Obsidian markdown spec, seen [here](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Code+blocks)

-Similar to the callout syntax, use a col codeblock to
+Similar to the callout syntax, use a col named codeblock to initiate a column group.
+All items within the col codeblocks

 ## Codeblock Settings Block
 All blocks have a settings header that is defined as everything above a `===` delimiter